 - Demographic Exclusions: If your target audience is, for example, 35-65 year olds, exclude younger or older age groups.
 If you exclusively sell to women, exclude men.
 This refines your targeting and prevents irrelevant impressions.

 - Conversion Tracking is Non-Negotiable: This isn't just a setting; it's the lifeline of your campaign.
 Make absolutely sure your conversion actions (e.g., form submissions, phone calls, purchases) are set up properly and are firing accurately.
-Without this data, you're flying blind, unable to optimize or even know if your campaigns are working.
+Without this data, you're flying blind, unable to optimise or even know if your campaigns are working.

 6. The Bidding Strategy Evolution: Manual to Automated